jrg12300/Module15AutosRUs/README.md

 Deliverable 1: Linear Regression to Predict MPG

+Here are the results of deliverable 1 technical analysis:
 ![insert picture of console here](https://github.com/jrg12300/Module15AutosRUs/blob/main/d1image.PNG)

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?